I would like to segment something significant about financial literacy in this article.

 According to research, the average age of start-up entrepreneurs was as young as 28 years, while 9% were female.

-As every coin has two sides, you might be indulged into thinking that it is a right foot forward, but I feel sorry to burst that bubble.
+As every coin has two sides, you might be inclined to think it is a right foot forward, but I feel sorry to burst that bubble.

 According to an analysis published by IBM, with the cooperation of OXFORD Economics, 90% of the minimal 50,000 start-ups shall fail within the first five years of operations, while 50% of them might quit in half the time.